A Prairie Home Companion: Keillor's departure

 Barack Obama recorded a telephone call into the show, which ran on the Saturday broadcast, and Keillor performed his last "Lives of the Cowboys" sketch as regular host, with regulars Scott, Russell, and Newman, and including a series of duets with the guests Masse, O'Donovan, Jarosz, DiGiallonardo, and Watkins.

 While the July 2 Hollywood Bowl performance was the last regular episode of A Prairie Home Companion, Garrison Keillor also hosted a final live performance titled "The Minnesota Show" at the Minnesota State Fair on September 2, 2016, including the last-ever "Guy Noir" and "News from Lake Wobegon" segments.

+Since his departure from the radio show, Keillor has continued to tour with his stage show also called A Prairie Home Companion.

 Name change

 On November 29, 2017, Minnesota Public Radio terminated its contract with Keillor because of "allegations of his inappropriate behavior with an individual who worked with him."
-Because Keillor still owned artistic rights and the trademark to the show's name, MPR also announced that it would change the name, which was announced as Live from Here live on the December 16, 2017, broadcast of the show.
+Because Keillor still owned artistic rights and the trademark to the show's name, MPR also announced that it would change the name.
+After two episodes under the placeholder name The Show with Chris Thile, the new title was announced as Live from Here live on the December 16, 2017, broadcast of the show.
 MPR also announced it would cease distributing reruns of A Prairie Home Companion featuring Keillor.
 Keillor stated he had been "fired" from MPR, but he had technically not been employed by MPR/APM since 2002, working instead as an independent contractor.
 When it was announced in 2019 that Live from Here was going to be based in and broadcast out of New York City, many Minnesotan fans publicly complained that the radio show was losing its Midwestern style.
 Live from Here was canceled in 2020.